 All Ph.D.
 Students are required to pass four examinations.
 The first is a Preliminary Qualifying Examination (Comprehensive Examination), which should be taken within three to four quarters of full-time graduate study, and passed with at least a 70% grade in all components of the exam.
 The second is a Literature Review Examination (detailed below), which should be completed by the end of the second year.
 The third is the Ph.D.
 Senate Exam (often referred to as ‘Advancement to Candidacy Exam’).
 The last is the Dissertation Defense.

-Students planning to take the Literature Review Exam, Advancement to Candidacy / Senate Exam, Defense Exam, or who need to Reconstitute the doctoral committee, or change exam information already submitted, need to notify Graduate Advising at least 4 weeks in advance of the exam date, by entering the information into the PhD Exam Form.
+Students planning to take the Literature Review Exam, Advancement to Candidacy / Senate Exam, Defense Exam, or who need to Reconstitute the doctoral committee, or change exam information already submitted, need to notify Graduate Advising at least 4-5 weeks in advance of the exam date, by entering the information into the PhD Exam form.

 The Comprehensive Examination: The examination will consist of questions from each of the five-core courses.
 A passing grade is 60 percent for successful completion of the Master’s degree, and 70 percent for qualification to the Ph.D. program.
 The examination will not exceed six hours in duration.
 The examination is usually administered in the second or third week of the spring quarter.
 Typically, students take the exam after completion of the core courses.
 This exam may only be retaken once before the end of the second year of study.